Personalized Federated Learning with Gaussian Processes

 \subsection{Augmenting the model with inducing points: computational efficiency}

 Learning the full GP model described in \Secref{sub_sec:full_gp} requires inverting a matrix of size $N_c$ in the worst case (at the root node), which has $\mathcal{O}(N_c^3)$ run-time complexity and $\mathcal{O}(N_c^2)$ memory complexity.
-Therefore, we also propose an additional procedure for using the inducing points method to allow reduced complexity in low resource environments and scalability to larger data sizes per client.
+Therefore, we propose an additional procedure based on inducing points to allow reduced complexity in low resource environments and scalability to larger dataset sizes.

 This variant is based on the fully independent training conditional (FITC) method \cite{sneldon_Gharamani_IP}.
 The key idea is to cast all the dependence on the inducing points and assume independence between the latent function values given the inducing points.
-Here for conciseness, we omit the subscripts denoting the client and the tree node.
+Here for brevity, we omit the subscripts denoting the client and the tree node.
 However, all quantities and data points are those that belong to a specific client and tree node.
 Let $\rmXbar \in \sR^{M\times d}$ denote the pseudo-inputs (defined in the embedding space of the last layer of the NN), and $\rvfbar \in \sR^{M}$ the corresponding latent function values.
-Here as well, the inducing inputs are defined globally at the server level.
+Here as well, the inducing inputs are defined globally at the server level and they are set evenly across classes.
 We assume the following GP prior $p(\rvf, \rvfbar) = \normal\Big(\bld{0},\Big[ \Big]\Big)$, where $\Kmm$ is the kernel between the inducing inputs, $\Knn$ is a diagonal matrix between the actual training data, $\Knm$ is the kernel between the data and the inducing inputs, and we placed a zero mean prior.
 The likelihood of the dataset when factoring the inducing variables and the \pg variables (one per training sample), and the posterior over $\rvf$, both have known analytical expressions.
 We can then obtain the posterior and marginal distributions by marginalizing over $\rvfbar$.
 Here we will present the posterior and marginal distributions: